Eugenio Hernández Flores

-Eugenio Javier Hernández Flores (born October 17, 1959 in Ciudad Victoria, Tamaulipas), is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).
-He was the mayor of Ciudad Victoria from 2001 to 2004 and Governor of the state of Tamaulipas from 2004 to 2010, and was also federal deputy in 2000 and coordinator of the Financial Committee of Tomas Yarrington during his campaign.
-On May 27, 2015, he was indicted on charges of money laundering alongside his brother-in-law Oscar Gomez Guerra by the United States Department of Justice (USDOJ).
+Eugenio Javier Hernández Flores (born October 17, 1959) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).
+He was the mayor of Ciudad Victoria from 2001 to 2004 and governor of Tamaulipas from 2004 to 2010, and was also a federal deputy in 2000–2001 and coordinator of the Financial Committee of Tomás Yarrington during his campaign.
+On May 27, 2015, he was indicted on charges of money laundering alongside his brother-in-law Óscar Gómez Guerra by the United States Department of Justice (USDOJ).

 Personal life

-He is fourth child of Eugenio Hernández Balboa and Susana Flores Fernández.
+Born in Ciudad Victoria, Tamaulipas, Hernández Flores is the fourth child of Eugenio Hernández Balboa and Susana Flores Fernández.
 He studied civil engineering at the Monterrey Institute of Technology and Higher Education.
 He is married to Adriana González de Hernández with whom he has four children.
-In his earliest professional life he worked in the construction industry, where he became President of the Chamber of the Mexican Construction Industry and President of the municipal Commission the Water and Sewer System.
+In his early professional life he worked in the construction industry, where he became president of the Chamber of the Mexican Construction Industry and president of the municipal Water and Sewer System Commission.

 Political career

-He was affiliated with Institutional Revolutionary Party in 1997.
-In 1999 during the presidential campaign of Francisco Labastida Ochoa, Eugenio Hernández was appointed as state's campaign coordinator in Tamaulipas.
-The same year, he was elected as general secretary of the Directive Committee of the PRI party.
+He joined the Institutional Revolutionary Party in 1997.
+In 1999, during the presidential campaign of Francisco Labastida Ochoa, Hernández Flores was appointed as state campaign coordinator in Tamaulipas.
+The same year he was elected as general secretary of the Directive Committee of the PRI party.

-In year 2000 he was elected federal deputy of the V Electoral District, in this way he became part of LVIII Legislatura where he was member in the Housing Commission and in Water resources one, as such he introduced the bill of reformation of article 46 of the Housing Workers Fund Law.
+In year 2000 he was elected federal deputy for Tamaulipas's 5th district.
+He thus served during the 58th Congress, where he was a member of the housing committee and the water resources committee.
+He then introduced the bill to amend of article 46 of the Housing Workers Fund Law.

-In that year he requested a permission of license as deputy to become a candidate in Ciudad Victoria's mayor election, which he won.
+In that year he requested a leave of absence from Congress to stand in Ciudad Victoria's mayoral election, which he won.
 He took the mayor's post in 2001.